STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 * :download:`Example 8 <../../examples/1d_stencil/1d_stencil_8.cpp>`

 The first example is straight serial code.
-In this code we instantiate a vector ``U`` which contains two vectors of doubles as seen in the structure ``stepper``.
+In this code we instantiate a vector ``U`` that contains two vectors of doubles as seen in the structure ``stepper``.

 .. literalinclude:: ../../examples/1d_stencil/1d_stencil_1.cpp